GRRLIB/GRRLIB/README.md

 GRRLIB is supplied as a standard C/C++ library (aka. archive) called 'libgrrlib'.
-Because GRRLIB processes JPEG and PNG images, it requires the installation of the 'libjpeg' and 'libpngu' libraries.  'libpngu', in turn, requires 'libpng' and 'libpng' requires 'libz'.
+Because GRRLIB processes JPEG and PNG images, it requires the installation of the 'libjpeg' and 'libpngu' libraries.  'libpngu', in turn, requires 'libpng'.
 GRRLIB has FileIO functions to allow real-time loading and saving of graphical data, and thus requires 'libfat'.
 GRRLIB also has the possibility to use TrueType fonts, so 'libfreetype' is also required.